Content Marketing in 2020 and Beyond

 How good is natural language generation these days?

-It turns out that MarketMuse First Draft (our natural language offering) is the only model that can consistently produce content over 1,000 words in length.
+It turns out that MarketMuse (our natural language offering) is the only model that can consistently produce content over 1,000 words in length.
 The other models struggle to produce content anywhere near that length.
 Coherence is another challenge with which these models have to deal, as is comprehensiveness.
 Sometimes the models use many words, yet say very little.

 In my opinion, these models approach NLG the wrong way.
 They rely on a phrase or short piece of content as an input and use it to generate further content.